-You can be curious to know which stage would mark just the beginning of lying; it is when your infant starts raising his head.
-When the baby can hold his head that it does not wobble and he can look around; you should know that on next stage, he would start sitting up.
+You can be curious to know which stage would mark just the beginning of lying; it is when your infant starts raising his head when the baby can hold his head so that it does not wobble, and he can look around.

-You can help by holding him up, letting him sit in the lap, in the carrycot or against one or more pillows.
+- Help him by holding him up, letting him sit in the lap, in the carrycot, or against one or more pillows.

-Your baby should be able to sit up on his own when he is between six to nine months of age.
+- Your baby will sit up on his own when he is between six to nine months of age.